nebraskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • A felony involvement such as vehicular homicide because of being drunk or impairment

 • A repeat DUI offense or or an aggravated DUI.
-Such offender can expect a license revocation, jail time and heavy fine payments
+Such offender may expect a license revocation, jail time and heavy fine payments

 disclaimer